massoncheg/forgejo-docs/docs/user/repo-mirror.md

 1. Select **New Migration** in the **Create...** menu on the top right.
 2. Select the remote repository service.
 3. Enter a repository URL.
-4. If the repository needs authentication fill in your authentication information.
+4. If the repository needs authentication, fill in your authentication information.
 5. Check the box **This repository will be a mirror**.
 6. Select **Migrate repository** to save the configuration.